douglastgordon/OhNo/README.md

-#Mayhem
+#OhNo

 Do you ever feel like you don't even know where your errors are coming from?
-Try Mayhem!
-With Mayhem, you'll know exactly how those bugs got there - you put them there!
+Try OhNo!
+With OhNo, you'll know exactly how those bugs got there - you put them there!

 Have trouble with recursion?
 Just call stack_overflow method and call it a day!
 Not so good with math?
 Try out divide_by_zero!